JOURNAL OF GENTRY GENEALOGY

 xii.
 Joseph Gentry, born 22 Apr 1814, Franklin County, died 11 Apr 1862, Jackson County, Alabama; married Nancy [Unknown].

 xiii.
-Samuel Gentry, born 16 Aug 1816, Franklin County, died 1 May 1885, Panola County, Texas; married (1) Jemima Guest/Gist; married (2) Mary Waldrop.
+Samuel Gentry, born 16 Aug 1816, Franklin County, died 1 May 1885, Panola County, Texas; married (1) Jemima Guest; married (2) Mary Waldrop.

 xiv.
 Camden Gentry, born 23 Jul 1819, Franklin County, died 16 Mar 1872, Jackson County, Alabama; married Judith [Unknown].

-Given the year and place (Virginia) of Hugh's birth, and his naming of one son Hugh Green Gentry (for his maternal grandfather), there is strong evidence that he must have been a son of John Gentry of Botetourt County, Virginia.
+The year and place (Virginia) of Hugh's birth, and his naming of one son Hugh Green Gentry (for his maternal grandfather), is strong evidence that he must have been a son of John Gentry of Botetourt County, Virginia.
 Aside from the extensive family bible birth records, there is very little documentary evidence relating to Hugh.
 The first was in Tennessee in 1787 when Hugh was among a large list of petitioners asking North Carolina to recognize the creation of the State of Franklin.
 (This had been organized after the General Assembly of North Carolina ceded the territory encompassed by Tennessee to the United States government in 1783, but then changed its mind and reclaimed the land.)

 The next reference to Hugh can be found in Shelby County, Kentucky -- not for his own marriage, but as a bondsman for another marriage in 1798<5>.
 He is also shown in Shelby County in 1800 in the "reconstructed 1800 census" of Kentucky.
 There have been no records of land purchases or sales found for Hugh in Shelby County.